Accepted Payments

 DISCLAIMERS

-PATIENTS SHOULD BE AWARE THAT IF THEY HAVE ANY HEALTHCARE SERVICES PROVIDED OUTSIDE OF THE GUARDIAN PRIMARY CARE ORGANIZATION, REGARDLESS OF WHETHER THEY WERE REFERRED BY THEIR PROVIDER, THEY WILL BE SUBJECT TO CHARGES CONGRUENT WITH THE RESPECTIVE ORGANIZATION'S BILLING POLICIES & PROCEDURES WHICH MAY INCLUDE TRADITIONAL INSURANCE & CASH-BASED FEE SYSTEMS.
+PATIENTS SHOULD BE AWARE THAT IF THEY HAVE ANY HEALTHCARE SERVICES PROVIDED OUTSIDE OF THE GUARDIAN PRIMARY CARE ORGANIZATION, REGARDLESS OF WHETHER THEY WERE REFERRED BY THEIR PROVIDER, THEY WILL BE SUBJECT TO CHARGES CONGRUENT WITH THE RESPECTIVE ORGANIZATION'S BILLING POLICIES & PROCEDURES WHICH MAY INCLUDE TRADITIONAL INSURANCE & CASH-BASED FEE SYSTEMS. - Example 1: Guardian Provider sends labs to another facility for processing may be subject to additional charges.

 Payment Options, Insurance Information, and Privacy Protection at Guardian Health